Learn about the current top status symbols to be found in Amsterdam. Updated to reflect the reality of 2022

-1. The ultimate status symbol in Amsterdam
+2. The former ultimate status symbol in Amsterdam

 The Urban Arrow electric bakfiets can cost up to 6,999 euros!
 As the Dutch would say, “dat is geen kattenpis”.

 If you want to impress potential partners, don’t waste your money on a Porsche or Tesla.
-Just pull up outside a bar on your Urban Arrow bakfiets, you’ll be fighting admirers off.
+Just pull up outside a bar on your Urban Arrow bakfiets, and you’ll be fighting admirers off.

 No bakfietsmoeders were hurt during the writing of this post.